Conserve Water Indoors

 - Shave with a small amount of water in the sink instead of running water.

-- Replace or install a low-flow aerator on your bathroom faucet.
+- Replace or install a high-efficiency aerator on your bathroom faucet.

 Kitchen and Laundry